7 Things To Think About When Investing

 Rebalancing simply involves buying and/or selling off certain assets so that the distribution of your wealth fits with your financial plan.
 Often, you might be able to use the gains from selling overweighted assets, which tend to be highly-priced, to buy underweighted assets.

-Be suspicious of any “investment” scheme that promises high returns at little to no risk.
+With this in mind, be suspicious of any “investment” scheme that promises high returns at little to no risk.
 If it sounds too good to be true, it probably is.
-All investments carry some degree of risk, and legitimate ones promising high returns usually come with a high degree of risk.
+All investments carry some degree of risk, and legitimate ones promising high returns are typically accompanied by high risks.

-Other red flags to look out for include pressure tactics designed to cause victims to sign up for fear of losing out, such as the claim that the scheme is only open for a limited time or that special rates will be offered for early sign-ups.
-Also be wary of any glowing testimonials or a stellar track record, as these can be easily fabricated.
+As extra investment advice for beginners, other red flags to look out for include pressure tactics designed to cause victims to sign up for fear of losing out, such as the claim that the scheme is only open for a limited time or that special rates will be offered for early sign-ups.
+Also, be wary of any glowing testimonials or a stellar track record, as these can be easily fabricated.

 If you are offered a commission for referring people to an “investment” scheme, beware, as this usually does not happen with legitimate investments and could be a sign of a ponzi scheme.